 - Computer aided design CAD software

 - Computerized maintenance management system CMMS

 - Employee scheduling software

-What work experience do I need to become a Biomass Power Plant Manager?
+What education is needed to be a Biomass Power Plant Manager?

 The table below shows some of the most common industries where those employed in this career field work.